 Job analysis observations and conversations guide you to consider the outcome of a job responsibility, rather than the way it is completed.
-To use a simplified example, if a critical job duty is answering the phone, then it doesn’t matter how the person picks up the phone; it simply matters if they can pick up the phone.
+To use a simplified example, if a critical job duty is answering the phone, then it doesn’t matter how the person picks up the phone, it simply matters if they will pick up the phone.
 In this case the “Job Duties” section of a position description may include “Answer phone and direct calls as needed.”
 Since the position listing is one of the first messages a candidate receives, a fair and realistic description provides an initial glance of the fit between their qualifications/interests and what the position offers.

 An accurate and complete understanding of the position is also important from an HR perspective, as knowing the essential job functions informs application and interview guide development.
 For example, it may be necessary to lift up to 50 pounds of equipment to be successful on the job.
 Whether this is asked via the online application or verbally during an interview, you need not probe how a person will do this, only if they can do it.
 “Are you able to lift up to 50 pounds with or without reasonable accommodation?” is an appropriate and fair question, while “How could you lift up to 50 pounds with your disability?” is not.
 As the title of this section reminds us, there are often many methods one can use to achieve a desired result.
 Through job analysis you can understand the essence of a position, which paves the way to an accurate job posting, appropriate selection tools, and ultimately a fair recruitment and selection process.